opencog/opencog/examples/pln/inference-control-learning/README.md

 clear that choosing the next inference rule is only one decision among many others the BC has to make that are ignored for now.

-The simplest, most generic inference control rule that we can learn expresses the probability of expanding an and-BIT producing a preproof of any target.
-All other inference control rules are specializations of this rule.
+The simplest, most generic control rule that we can learn expresses the probability of expanding an and-BIT producing a preproof of any target.
+All other control rules are specializations of this rule.

 ```
 ImplicationScope <TV>